 Mindfulness teacher Susan Kaiser Greenland uses these charming illustrations of birds by Lindsay duPont to depict various themes & ideas common to all forms of mindfulness practice & meditation, like joy and awareness.

 In another animated short from Happify, Sharon Salzberg suggests compassion arises from paying attention to one another.

 (Formerly called Stop, Breathe & Think: A simple way to check in with your thoughts & feelings during the day.
 After a brief assessment, the app suggests various guided meditations.
 I like everything about this app, including the voices of the teachers & the content.
 Aimed at young people, it has a gentle, supportive tone, & will track your progress and the moods you log in as well.
 There is a subscription option, but lots on offer for free.

 I love the images on this app, the nature sounds, and especially the breathing exercises, which offer a visual aid & instruction to help you breathe more deeply & slowly.
 The guided meditations feel less organic to me.
 It's important to find meditation leaders whose voices you find soothing.
 Again, a subscription option, but good content for free.

 This is the app I use daily to time my meditations.
 I prefer the "Tibetan Bowl 2" gong sound.

 Tools for Empathy

 Two tools that have been most helpful for me over the last few years (other than the spiritual practices of prayer, meditation, 12 steps, and yoga), are the Enneagram and NVC, Nonviolent Communication.

 Right now, Sounds True is offering a (discounted) 10+hour course from Marshall Rosenberg on Nonviolent Communication.
-I am finding it an amazing way to stay connected by taking it with a friend!
+I am using it to stay connected by taking it with a friend.